-A filed Certificate of Authority from the Minnesota Secretary of State to transact business in Minnesota.
+A filed Certificate of Authority from the Office of the Minnesota Secretary of State to transact business in Minnesota.

-A filed Certificate of Assumed Name from the Minnesota Secretary of State if the DBA name is different from full legal name of individual or business entity or does not include the full name of each partner.
+A filed Certificate of Assumed Name from the Office of the Minnesota Secretary of State if the DBA name is different from full legal name of individual or business entity or does not include the full name of each partner.

 An original $10,000 surety bond, completed signed and notarized properly.